-Stonewall Jackson's last days will be the subject of a Civil War program Monday, May 13, at the Kingsport Renaissance Center.
+Stonewall Jackson’s last days focus of Civil War program

 KINGSPORT — “The Battle of Chancellorsville: Last Days of Stonewall Jackson” will be

 presented by Frank A. O’Reilly, Civil War Historian for Fredericksburg

 and Spotsylvania National Military Park, at 7 p.m., Monday, May 13, at the Kingsport Renaissance Center.
 The special Civil War program is sponsored by the Tri-Cities Civil War Round Table.

 O’Reilly graduated in 1987 with a bachelor of arts degree in American history from Washington & Lee University.
 He worked for the “Stonewall” Jackson House in Lexington, and even guest lectured at Washington & Lee on Civil War topics while still an undergraduate.

 He joined the National Park Service in 1987 as a temporary historian at the Fredericksburg & Spotsylvania National Military Park, and later took a full-time position at Independence Hall in Philadelphia.

 He returned to Fredericksburg in 1990 to fill the permanent historian’s position at the “Stonewall” Jackson Shrine.
 He has also served as an historical consultant for the city of Fredericksburg and the Shenandoah Valley Battlefield Planning Commission.
 He has written numerous articles on the war in Virginia, and introductions to several books, including Phil Sheridan’s memoirs, “The History of the 1st Massachusetts Cavalry,” and “The 155th Pennsylvania’s Under the Maltese Cross.”